‘That creepy white van is actually your kid’s cellphone,’ says MI sheriff

 The sheriff cautioned he’s not suggesting stranger abductions never happen because they do.
 But he said children are much more likely to be victimized by predators who meet and groom them online.

 “There are no boundaries.
-There are no demographics that are immune from a predator,” said Swanson.
+There are no demographics that are immune from a predator,” Swanson said.

+“They will post … and send direct messages using very popular apps, TikTok, Snapchat, and they’ll use that app to take (the kids) to a different app or a text conversation … and that’s where it starts with the talking and the grooming,” he continued, noting the cultivation process can take three hours or three weeks.
+“Some (criminals) are so patient, it can happen over a period of three to four to five weeks, which we’ve seen before in some cases.”

+Swanson said predators look at our kids’ profiles, where they live, how old they are, what kind of emojis they use — happy or sad — and whether they have families.
+Then the criminals use that information to build a relationship.

 In one of the team’s cases, a mother had taken her 13-year-old son’s phone away to punish him for bad behavior.